erikcameron/decorum/README.md

     end
   end
 ```

 - Easy subclassing of Decorum::DecoratedState

 &c.
 I'm open to suggestion.

 ## Contributing
-I wrote most of this super late at night, so that would be terrific:
+I wrote most of this super late at night, so that would be awesome:

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)